Meher134/loan-default-risk-analysis/README.md

 - External credit scores are strong predictors of repayment behavior.

 ## Dashboard
-The dashboard folder contains the screenshot of the Tableau dashboard.
+It contains the screenshot of the Tableau dashboard.

-## Project Structure
-notebook/ → Python analysis and SQLite code dashboard/ → Tableau dashboard screenshot